SUBJECT

 PREDICATE

-Predicate is nothing but a part of the sentence that talks about the subject in the sentence.
-The predicate also has verbs that tell us what the subject is doing.
-The predicate is nothing but a part of the sentence that also tells us regarding the subject.
+It is simple to understand a predicate as it is nothing but a part of the sentence that talks more about the subject.
+The predicate also consist of verbs that tell us what the subject is doing.

 3 Types of Predicate are: